 Regardless of how it is formatted, a table of contents is beneficial to guide a reader through your press kit.
 By providing clear information about the press kit contents, companies give journalists and media outlets a chance to quickly find the information they are looking for without having to sift through everything.

 2) The company story

 Having a captivating story is essential when companies begin creating unique and creative content.
-This content is a way for companies to introduce themselves to their target audience, share their strengths, motivations for starting their business, and differentiate themselves from the competition.
+This content is a way for companies to introduce themselves to their target audience.
+This is also the best place for businesses to share strengths, motivations for starting the business and differentiate themselves from the competition.

 This section of the press kit should answer who, what, where, when, why, and how.
 When trying to figure out their brand messaging, another thing to remember is, all communication should be consistent and concise.

 Whatever stage a company is in their development cycle, they need to include their products/services in their press kit.
-Companies should outline the most important features and details, including pricing, where to purchase their products or services, and what sets them apart from the competition.
+Companies should outline the most important features and details.
+This includes pricing, where to purchase their products or services, and what sets them apart from the competition.

 While not necessary, it can be helpful to include some FAQs that the company has addressed or anticipated, especially if it pertains to their industry, product, or service.
 This section helps make media professionals’ lives easier and may give them additional ideas for their content.

 4) High-resolution images and visuals

 Visuals can vary depending on the industry, but all graphic files should include high-resolution logos, product images, and headshots of key member of management.
 The objective of having visuals is to communicate clearly and creatively to the public before press kits are sent out to media professionals and target audiences.
 All files need to be optimized and media-ready so that they can be used as-is.

 Suppose companies plan on allowing media professionals to use the images.
 In that case, they should either provide a link where they can download high-resolution copies, or they can add them to the press kit as downloadable files.